 Introducing speculative design into schools for positive change amid the environmental crisis.

-Responsabilities: Conceptualization, project leadership, prototyping, production, workshop facilitation, research & strategy, documentation, pilot program, product design, user research
+Responsibilities: Conceptualization, project leadership, prototyping, production, workshop facilitation, research & strategy, documentation, pilot program, product design, user research

 Sector: Education